Ghost CMS is a simple and modern platform for blogs and membership websites.

 Ghost vs ConvertKit

 ConvertKit can be used as a Ghost alternative, but most times, these 2 can be used as complementary tools.

 ConvertKit focus is on newsletters, and they excel at it.
 Their analytics and email sequences are stand-out points!

 Their overlapping features are on the newsletters.
 ConvertKit is undeniably better.
-Maybe that's why several people use Ghost in combination with it.

 Using Ghost for blogging and ConvertKit for newsletters is a powerful combination where you pick the best of both tools!